mark-rushakoff/jty/README.md

 jty (prounounced "jutty", rhymes with "putty") is a simple utility that does one thing: it processes many Jsonnet files and emits YAML to specified output files.

+While some tools are able to directly consume Jsonnet, generating and committing the resulting YAML allows authors to modify the Jsonnet with confidence in the resulting output.
+This also helps with confidence in reviewing Jsonnet changes.

 ## What jty does

 jty simply accepts input as pairs of /path/to/input.jsonnet and /path/to/output.yml, and in a single process evaluates all the input Jsonnet to generate the corresponding output YAML.